brocklab/pycashier/paper/paper.md

 more common as a modality for the characterization of clonal and lineage-specific subpopulations of cells.
 As researchers leverage these technologies, they'll require tools easy to setup and use to facilitate downstream biological analysis.
-DNA barcode sequencing data is prone to noise from both preparation and sequencing that requires identification and correction prior to statistical testing.
+DNA barcode sequencing suffers from several sources of noise that must be accounted for prior to statistical analysis.
+This noise can arise in typical Polymerase Chain Reaction (PCR) preparation [@kebschull2015;@potapov2017] or during read-out [@manley2016].
+Historically, the analysis of DNA barcoding has relied on tailored computational workflows, such as TimeMachine [@emert2021], that are difficult to parameterize or extend to similarly designed DNA barcoding systems.
+Recently, there has been the development of several NextFlow-based techniques, such as BARtab [@holze2024] and NextClone [@putri2023], which offer improved support for generalized approaches to processing barcode sequencing data.
+However, they require familiarity with NextFlow, which may be uncommon for experimentalists.
-`Pycashier` fills this gap while also providing a simple-to-use interface.
+`Pycashier` aims to be simple to install and generalizable enough to be useful to the broader community while also providing a user friendly interface.

 # Implementation and Usage